 Sarasota public school (including charter school) students enrolled in the DE/EA Programs are exempt from the payment of access fees, lab fees, and required textbooks.
 Students will be responsible for paying for all supplemental and/or recommended materials in each of these programs.

 Home school students are responsible for payment of all lab fees and required textbooks.

 During program planning, the student is expected to meet with his or her guidance counselor regarding the availability of DE classes at the school site.
-Under the supervision of the guidance counselor, the student will complete and submit an application (Application for Dual Enrollment & Early Admission) for admission to MCC.
-The student must research the availability of courses at the MCC as well as complete and submit the high school Dual Enrollment Approval Form signed by a parent/guardian.
-All paperwork must be submitted to MCC according to their designated deadlines.
-The students must also submit their MCC schedule to their high school guidance counselor in order to obtain a book voucher.
+Under the supervision of the guidance counselor, the student will complete and submit an application (Application for Dual Enrollment & Early Admission) for admission to SCF.
+The student must research the availability of courses at the SCF as well as complete and submit the high school Dual Enrollment Approval Form signed by a parent/guardian.
+All paperwork must be submitted to SCF according to their designated deadlines.
+The students must also submit their SCF schedule to their high school guidance counselor in order to obtain a book voucher.
 The student must return all books to the high school guidance counselor at the end of the semester that the course is completed.
 Books are expected to be returned 10 days after the semester ends.
-Students are also required to follow the drop/add, and grading policies of MCC.
-Students must also request a copy of their MCC transcript to be sent to the high school.
+Students are also required to follow the drop/add, and grading policies of SCF.
+Students must also request a copy of their SCF transcript to be sent to the high school.
+Dual Enrollment students must notify their high school counselor upon dropping a course.

 During program planning, the guidance counselor will assist the student in making course selections and verify the student's eligibility status.
-The student must complete and submit an Application for Dual Enrollment & Early Admission and schedule an appointment to take the College Placement Test (CPT) at MCC Assessment and Testing Center.
+The student must complete and submit an Application for Dual Enrollment & Early Admission and schedule an appointment to take the College Placement Test (CPT) at SCF Assessment and Testing Center.